mennovanslooten/Scout/README.md

 DummyJS is a Functional Testing extension for PhantomJS

-Full docs and license comming soon.
+Full docs and license coming soon.
 In the meantime, install PhantomJS and run:

     $ phantomjs dummy.js